ringcentral/engage-voice-api-docs/docs/dialing/activecalls/list-activecalls.md

 # Get a list of active calls
+Active calls can be listed based on a category called "Product".
+Each product must be identified by a product id.
+For example, to list all active calls

 To get a list of active calls, make an HTTP GET request to the `activeCall/list` endpoint